 Historically speaking, I should have seen it coming.
 When I thought 20th Century Fox couldn't do worse than ALIEN³, they puked up ALIEN: RESURRECTION (note that the directors and writers of those two have gone on to do so much better!
 What does that say about Ridley?).
 And then, when I thought Fox couldn't do worse than that, they shat out ALIEN VS. PREDATOR: REQUIEM.
 Now the producers show that they haven't clue one about their most successful franchise to date: A success story still running off the fumes of 1986 and James Cameron's ALIENS.

 There was depth, thought, and a philosophy that students would write term papers about for decades to come.
 None of that exists in PROMETHEUS, as this movie requires no cerebral heavy lifting.
-The various mis-step beats, timed to keep our interest, never lead anywhere: they're just one damned thing after the next until the characters, with their unknown or ridiculous motivations, are killed off; often in a variety of bone-headed ways (instead of running away from something slowly falling toward you, how about running out of its path?
-Duh?!?)
+The various mis-step beats, timed to keep our interest, never lead anywhere: they're just one damned thing after the next until the characters, with their unknown or ridiculous motivations, are killed off; often in a variety of bone-headed ways (instead of running in the path of something slowly falling toward you, how about running out of its path?
+Duh?!?
+Even scared rabbits do this, and they are rabbits!)

 There may be more movies in the ALIEN franchise, but I've been burned enough.
 I'll wait for the next one to come out on video first.
 If PROMETHEUS is any indication, the next ALIEN movie will be direct to video.